VinodKumar9576/ML-Problems/TMDB Prediction/README.md

 <br>

 ## Miscellaneous
-I used many libraries which i often use in all of my works that eases our fewature engineering and feature transformation process when dealing with large datasets.
+I used many libraries which i often use in all of my works that eases our feature engineering and feature transformation process when dealing with large datasets.